 With more than 100 years of history behind them, the Sydney Roosters are one of the powerhouse teams of the National Rugby League.

 That legacy was underlined in 2019 when the Tricolours edged out a determined Canberra Raiders side to become the first team of the NRL era to win back-to-back premierships.

 They missed out last year, but can the Chooks go all the way to the big dance again in 2021?
-Let’s see how the odds are shaping up for 2020.
+Let’s see how the latest NRL betting odds are shaping up.

 About the Sydney Roosters